deepset-ai/haystack-integrations/integrations/ollama.md

 ```
 #### Embedders

-**OllamaDocumentEmbedder** can be used to compute the embeddings of a list of Documents and update the embedding field of each Document with the embedding vector.
+- `OllamaDocumentEmbedder` helps compute embeddings for a list of Documents and updates each Document's embedding field with its embedding vector.
-**OllamaTextEmbedder** computes the embeddings of a particular string.
+- `OllamaTextEmbedder` computes the embeddings of a particular string.
 Both `OllamaTextEmbedder` and `OllamaDocumentEmbedder` use embedding models compatible with the Ollama Library.

 To run the below example, use the below command to serve a `nomic-embed-text` model from Ollama: